Embryo Transfer, Oocyte Collection, and ICSI Services

 Donor Mare Options and Embryo Options

 Below are the options that our service provides.
-The Hoffman Center manages many of these options except for the one noted below.
+The Hofmann Center manages many of these options except for the one noted below.

 - Recovered embryo shipped to another facility for transfer.